 My diving day at Thau Lagoon

-Stretching from Sète to Marseillan on 21km and wide of 8 km, Thau Lagoon, is a Natura 2000 protected ecosystem which benefits exceptional biodiversity from seahorses to pink flamingos.
-However, the area is not remote from civilisation.
+Stretching from Sète to Marseillan on 21km and wide of 8 km, Thau Lagoon, is a Natura 2000 protected ecosystem but the area is not remote from civilisation.
 The lagoon found its balance between the oyster farms, the vineyards and the tourists attracted to the sandy beaches of the stripe of land that separate Thau Lagoon from the Mediterranean Sea.
+Contrary to diving in Port-Cros National Park which is famous for large groupers sightings, here French scuba divers flock for the macro critters and especially the long-snouted seahorses.
+The site is known as one of the highest concentration of seahorses in Europe.

 Just 10 minutes driving from Sète, I went with Pascal from Osez Plonger to the dive site called “Le Ponton” in Balaruc-les-Bains.
 It is a shallow shore dive site with easy access to the water thanks to the steps near the lighthouse.
 If love muck diving, you will love scuba diving in Thau Lagoon.